 Jess is a leader in innovative communications in the humanitarian sector and a senior lecturer on documentary image making and ethics at London College of Communication (UAL).
+Her research focus is investigating the potential for power shifts by seeking out the opinions and ideas of the people who share their stories with INGOs around both process and portrayal.

 Previously global creative content director at Save the Children, Jess promoted a creative, storytelling led approach to issue-based communications.
 Content such as the most successful charity film of all time Most Shocking Second a Day, and the multi-award winning Made in Britain demonstrated the potential for a creative approach to issue-based engagement.
 Jess has also led the sector in embedding ethical best practice at the heart of content creation with The People in the Pictures research, and by founding and continuing to co-chair the Bond group of the same name, formed to bring sector wide change in image gathering and use practices.